88vikram/pyebm/README.md

 *   Ordering - plots the central ordering as a positional variance diagram [default - Turned Off].
 *   PlotOrder - positional variance diagram has mean positions along the main diagonal [default - Turned Off].
 This is used only when Ordering is Turned on.
 *   WriteBootstrapData - String which specifies the location and name of the files to save the data used in different bootstrap iterations. [default - Turned Off]
+*   PatientStaging - plots the patient stages of subjects in different classes. [default - Turned Off]

 ### (optional) Factors:
 Confounding Factors used for correcting the biomarkers.
 By Default, it is Age, Sex, ICV (intra-cranial volume)

 ### (optional) Labels:
 Clinical list of labels in the dataset.
 By Default, it is CN, MCI, AD.

+### (optional) DataTest:
+If given, DataTest will be used as a test-set to evaluate the disease progression model obtained using DataIn.

 ### References: